core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Optimization upon Receiving a Divergent Message while in PENDING {#ssec-state-machine-optimization}

 When a peer is in the **PENDING** state and receives a divergent message, an optimization can be applied to avoid unnecessary state transitions and cryptographic derivations.
-It relies on comparing the newly received divergent message MSG\_A with a previously received divergent message MSG\_B that originally caused the transition to **PENDING** (or **BUSY**).
+It builds on comparing the just received divergent message MSG\_A with a previously received divergent message MSG\_B that originally caused the latest transition to **PENDING** or **BUSY**.
+Normally the reception of MSG\_A would move the peer to **BUSY** state.

-If the two messages MSG\_A and MSG\_B are found to carry the same X byte and Nonce from the other peer, then the local peer can remain in **PENDING** and re-transmit its previously sent convergent message, without further processing.
+If the two messages MSG\_A and MSG\_B contain the same X byte and Nonce from the other peer, then the peer stays in **PENDING**.
+Otherwise, the peer moves to **BUSY** upon reception of the divergent message MSG_\A, as normal.

+If upon reception of MSG\_A, CTX\_NEW is not usable to protect outgoing messages (e.g., this happens upon eventually exhausting the Sender Sequence Number values of CTX_TEMP), the peer moves to **BUSY**, as normal.

-This optimization avoids repeated cryptographic operations and redundant transitions in the state machine when divergent messages originate from the same peer and carry the same KUDOS parameters for key update.
+This optimization avoids repeated cryptographic operations and redundant transitions in the state machine when divergent messages originate from the same peer and carry identical X byte and Nonce.

-To determine whether messages MSG\_A and MSG\_A are equivalent, the peer MUST:
+To determine whether message MSG\_A and MSG\_B are equivalent, the peer MUST:

 1. Decompose the Master Salt from the current CTX\_NEW into its CBOR byte string components, as described in {{ssec-update-function}}.
-Identify:
+Then identify:
-   - The component containing the peer’s own X and Nonce.
+   - The component containing the peer's own X and Nonce, i.e., the (X, nonce) pair associated with the Security Context CTX\_IN that was used to generate the CTX\_TEMP used to unprotect MSG\_A.
-   - The component containing the other peer’s X and Nonce that was used in the divergent message MSG\_B.
+   - The component containing the other peer's X and Nonce that was used in the divergent message MSG\_B, i.e., the result of removing from the Master Salt the component above related to this peer.

 2. Extract the X and Nonce values from the latest received divergent message MSG\_A.

-3. The peer performs the following comparison:
-   - If the X and Nonce from message MSG\_A match those from message MSG\_B:
+3. There is a match if the X and Nonce from message MSG\_A are the same as those from message MSG\_B identified above.
-     * The peer remains in the **PENDING** state.
-     * The peer re-transmits its previously sent convergent message.
-     * No further processing or OSCORE Security Context derivation is performed.

-   - If they do not match:
-     * The peer proceeds with the state machine steps as described in {{ssec-state-machine}}, either by trying to decrypt using a CTX\_1 derived from CTX\_OLD or CTX\_NEW.

 ### Handling of OSCORE Security Contexts {#ssec-context-handling}